 As the fixed-rate advance is paid down, the amount paid off becomes available for use again as part of your credit line.
 If you have an outstanding balance on the credit line, you would continue to make interest-only payments on it during the draw period.

-New loan application is not required
+New loan application is not required, but rate is higher

 Banks tout how easy it is to use a hybrid HELOC.
 Once you take out the loan, you simply choose to convert a portion of it into a fixed-rate advance without having to reapply for a loan.

 The price you pay for this convenience is a higher interest rate than the variable rate you get with a traditional HELOC.
 But the fixed-rate lock does give you some certainty.

 However, the longer the fixed-rate term you choose, the higher the interest rate.